Jacknq/vuecore/README.md

 # VueCore

-All in Vue2+ js Typescript example bootstrap 4, hot reload, Vuex, .NET CORE 2.1 backend  webapi NoSql LiteDB..
+All in Vue2+ js Typescript example bootstrap native 4, hot reload, Vuex, .NET CORE 5 backend  webapi NoSql LiteDB..
 T4 template in VS Code or commandline, on click genarate proxy out of csharp model out of the box! runs on ubuntu 16.04!
  Lets rock!